DWTechs/efficient-angular/content/basics.md

 A component is a **reusable element** of the application, consisting of a view and a set of processes associated with this view.
 As shown in the code below, it is a class that exposes a view and defines the way the user can interact with it.

 The component thus brings together the view and the associated business logic within the same entity.
-This is a fundamental difference with AngularJS where the two logics are clearly separated and the business logic contained in the controller.

-Many similarities exist between Angular 2 components and AngularJS directives.
-Indeed, AngularJS directives also contain a view and associated processing.
-However, the Angular 2 components are independent.

-Angular 2 therefore simplifies the architecture of an AngularJS application, by gathering in a single entity the concepts of controller, scope and view: the component.

-The directives still exist but they no longer contain a template and only allow you to remove or associate a particular behavior to a DOM element.
-Example: ngIf, ngFor

 ## Think Components

 The components are the **keystone** of Angular.
-Think about your component before you start development: the list of questions to answer before developing a new component can be found in the `"development > Practices"` section.
+Think about your component before you start development.

 Make the components small enough to be reusable elsewhere in the application, but don't oversize them because too small components only make the code more complex.
 It takes some experience and common sense to group components logically, but it quickly becomes natural.